Cartographic Skills – OS Maps

 The Ordnance Survey (OS) is the mapping agency for Great Britain.
 It is responsible for producing detailed digital and paper maps for businesses and individuals to use.

-North is always the top of an ordnance survey map.
+North is always at the top of an ordnance survey map.
 To find out more about directions take a look at our dedicated page on compass directions

 Maps show features as being much smaller in size than they are in real life.
 The link between the features on a map and their real size on the ground is called the scale.
 Scale is shown as a ratio.
 For example, if a map has a scale of 1:50,000 it means that 1 cm on a map represents 50,000 cm or 500m in real life.